Enrollment Priorities:

 Course Notes

-Psyc 250.
+PSYC 250.
 Introduction to Abnormal Psychology.
 This course is not open to Psychology Majors.
 Psychology majors interested in this content should take Psyc 335, Abnormal Psychology.
 Credit cannot be earned for Psyc 335 by students who have previously taken Psyc 250.
 Psyc 250 is a course designed for non-psychology students who need a brief exposure to this content for their non-psychology academic program.

-Psyc 400, Section 4.
+PSYC 400, Section 1.
 Community Psychology.
 In this course, students will be introduced to historical overviews, conceptualizations, theoretical perspectives, values, and goals of community psychology and prevention science.
 Topics will be covered include: (1) history of and proponents and values in community psychology; (2) ecology and community context; (3) community-based participatory research approach; (4) strategies promoting social changes; (5) prevention, resiliency, empowerment, and public policy; (6) studies on gender, race, and poverty.
 Prerequisite: 1 Social Science Content Core and 1 Natural Science Content Core class.
 This course is offered by Dr. Yanbin Li.

 Sociocultural Awareness Courses